 Pursuant to our Corporate Governance Guidelines, the Board selects the Chairman of the Board and Chief Executive Officer and determines from time to time whether the positions are to be combined and filled by one person or separated and filled by two persons.
 Pursuant to our Corporate Governance Guidelines, the Board's policy as to whether these roles should be separate is to adopt the practice that best serves the Company's needs at any particular time.
-In connection with our succession planning processes and the transition of the Chief Executive Officer role from Mr. Patterson to Dr. Khandpur, the Board determined that it was appropriate to separate the positions of Chairman of the Board and Chief Executive Officer.
-As such, the Company's current Board leadership structure provides for a Non-Executive Chairman of the Board who is appointed by the Board.
+The Company's current Board leadership structure provides for a Non-Executive Chairman of the Board who is appointed by the Board.
 Mr. Fearon has served as the Non-Executive Chairman of our Board since December 2023.
 The Board believes that this structure allows our Chief Executive Officer to focus on operating and actively managing the Company and the Non-Executive Chairman to provide guidance, an additional layer of independent oversight of Avient, and an avenue of communication between management and the independent Directors.
-With independent members of the Board serving as chairpersons and members of our Board committees, this leadership structure further enables the Board to provide independent oversight of material risks affecting the Company that are within the purview of such committees as further described under "Board Oversight of Risk."
+With independent members of the Board serving as chairpersons and members of our Audit Committee, Compensation Committee, and Governance and Corporate Responsibility Committee, this leadership structure further enables the Board to provide independent oversight of material risks affecting the Company that are within the purview of such committees as further described under "Board Oversight of Risk."